 Legally, a GWMA must be co-equal with an ACGWS, because it necessarily satisfies each requirement to constitute an ACGWS.
-First, for the purposes of water use and administration, a "ground water basin" is a "ground water source."
-Second, evaluation of the sufficiency of "ground water to provide a reasonably safe supply," based on current or projected withdrawals from a ground water basin, see § 42-233a, clearly contemplates that diversion from the basin "affects the ground water supply available to the holders of other ground water rights."
+First, for the purposes of water use and administration, a "ground water basin" is a "ground water source."4 Second, evaluation of the sufficiency of "ground water to provide a reasonably safe supply," based on current or projected withdrawals from a ground water basin, see § 42-233a, clearly contemplates that diversion from the basin "affects the ground water supply available to the holders of other ground water rights."
+See IDAPA 37.03.11.010.01.
+It is self-evident that a GWMA must be an ACGWS.

-&lt;sup>4 In theory, a "basin" might not be a "source," but that would suggest the water within the basin was not the subject of appropriation and beneficial use.
+4 In theory, a "basin" might not be a "source," but that would suggest the water within the basin was not the subject of appropriation and beneficial use.
 If a basin is not a source of water subject to diversion and use, neither the statutes nor the rules at issue here would apply.